 Skip advert

 Volkswagen ID.3 Pro S long-term test

-Our chief sub-editor, Andy Pringle, runs the facelifted Volkswagen ID.3 on our long-term fleet.
-It’s the first time he’s had the keys to an all-electric car, and he’s been impressed with how simple it is to drive.
-The smooth and refined powertrain makes it the perfect urban runabout for him and his family.
+Our chief sub-editor, Andy Pringle, spent six months with the Volkswagen ID.3 as part of our long-term fleet.
+It was the first time he’s had the keys to an all-electric car, and he was left feeling very impressed with how simple the VW is to drive.
+The smooth and refined powertrain makes it the perfect urban runabout for him and his family, and he’s convinced that it’d make a great starting point for any EV newbies.

-However, despite improvements to the much-maligned infotainment system, Andy still feels it’s far from perfect and gets frustrated with how long it takes to complete actions once he presses a button.
-You can read the full long term test here...
+However, despite improvements to the much-maligned infotainment system, Andy still felt that it was far from perfect, and quickly became frustrated with how long it took to complete simple actions.
+You can read the full long term test here…

+Skip advert